-Hydroseeding, often referred to as hydromulching or hydraulic mulch seeding, is the preferred way to plant grass, or any other vegetation, over large areas.
-The process is also highly cost effective, making it a great option for large-scale projects.
+Hydroseeding, sometimes referred to as hydromulching or hydraulic mulch seeding, is the preferred way to plant grass, or any other vegetation, over large areas.
+The process is highly cost effective, making it a great option for large-scale projects.

 - 100% biodegradable